 Dedicated hosting cost

 Ready to get top-of-the-line performance with a dedicated server?
-Check out our dedicated hosting plans starting at £70 per month for an Intel server and £50 for an AMD server, increasing to £200-£400 per month for the highest-quality servers for large-scale projects.
-Plus, you’ll get 50% off this price for the first month!
+Check out our dedicated hosting plans starting at £80 per month (or £40 with the 50% discount) for an Intel server and £70 (£35 with 50% discount) for an AMD server, increasing to up to £440 per month for the highest-quality servers for large-scale projects.
+Plus, don’t forget that new customers will get 50% off this price for the first month!

 This type of hosting is the most flexible of them all in terms of pricing.
 A small server configuration with 1GB of RAM, 25GB SSD storage and 1 CPU core is going to be the cheapest.
 As you increase the amount of storage, bandwidth, CPU cores, and memory for the server, the costs will start to increase.
 With a cloud server, you only pay for what you use with down-to-the-minute billing, and you can easily scale resources up and down to meet fluctuating requirements.